HNGInternship/ProjectEmail/README.md

 ### Suggestions

-If you are having a hard time coding the email templates, try using MJML.
+If you are having a hard time coding the email templates, try using <strong>MJML</strong>.
 MJML is a markup language designed to reduce the pain of coding a responsive email.
 Its semantic syntax makes it easy and straightforward and its rich standard components library speeds up your development time and lightens your email codebase.
 MJML’s open-source engine generates high quality responsive HTML compliant with best practices.

 ###### MJML documentation